Puma, Cougar, Mountain Lion

 Weight – 80 to 200 pounds

-Diet: Mainly deer, but also young of elk and moose, mountain goats and sheep, turkey, beaver, peccary and porcupine.
+Diet: Mountain Lion mainly eat deer, but also young elk and moose, mountain goats and sheep, turkey, beaver, peccary, and porcupine.

 Gestation: approximately 95 days

-The puma is the second largest of the New World cats, the jaguar being first.
-Hunted to extinction in the Eastern States, under the misguided belief that all predators are evil, the puma is holding it's own in the Western States.
-Only recently have we begun to realize the importance of this large and graceful cat, not only as a predator of rapidly expanding deer populations, but as a controlling factor on smaller predators.
-Pumas are solitary, coming together for mating or in the case of a females with young.
+Mountain Lion are the second largest of the New World cats, the jaguar being first.
+Mountain Lion have ben hunted to extinction in the Eastern States, under the misguided belief that all predators are evil.
+The Mountain Lion attempting to hold it’s own in the Western States.
+Only recently have we begun to realize the importance of this large and graceful cat.
+Not only as a predator of rapidly expanding deer populations, but as a controlling factor on smaller predators.
+Mountain Lion are solitary, coming together for mating or in the case of a females with young.
 Their natural body coloration makes them difficult to see under natural conditions.
-A puma would probably kill one deer a week, raking leaves and brush over the partially consumed carcass to hide it from other predators.
+Mountain Lion probably kill one deer per week, raking leaves and brush over the partially consumed carcass to hide it from other predators.